 Swallow bugs are found infesting the nest of barn and cliff swallows in the Continental US and Canada.
 This parasitic insect can also be found in homes looking for another blood source when the swallows have left their nest, so they will bite and feed on your blood instead.

-As with the bat bug, it’s also nearly impossible to tell the difference between a swallow bug and a bed bug, except that swallow bugs are slightly smaller and have long, fine hairs covering their body.
+As with the bat bug, it’s also nearly impossible to tell the difference between a swallow bug and a bed bug, except that swallow bugs are slightly smaller and have long, fine hairs covering their bodies.

 Mexican Chicken Bug or Poultry Bug (Haematosiphon inodora)